tmcunningham/tmcunningham.github.io/sheep-and-wolves.md

 ## Sheep's starting positions

-The x and y co-ordinates for the first 100 sheep are obtained from scraping the [data found here](https://www.geog.leeds.ac.uk/courses/computing/practicals/python/agent-framework/part9/data.html) - this means these sheep are clustered in the bottom-left corner of the field.
+If there is an internet connection when the model is run, the x and y co-ordinates for the first 100 sheep are obtained from scraping the [data found here](https://www.geog.leeds.ac.uk/courses/computing/practicals/python/agent-framework/part9/data.html) - this means these sheep are clustered in the bottom-left corner of the field.
 If more than 100 sheep are required, the first 100 will still be assigned x and y co-ordinates using the web data but the co-ordinates of any additional sheep are set to be random within the field (or rather, they passed to the constructor as ```None``` which then defaults to random co-ordinates).
+If there is no internet connection available, all sheep's co-ordinates will be set to be random.

 ## Wolves' movement and eating